victorlcastro-dsa/contract-api/README.md

 # contract-api
- An API developed in Python with the Quart framework, designed to manage contract-related information.
+ An API under development in Python with the Quart framework, designed to manage contract-related information.
 It offers routes for creating, retrieving, updating, and deleting data.

  `Under Development`